Sonia-96/MyStudyNotes/Java&Web/Web.md

 ### RecyclerView

 `RecyclerView`: endless lists.
-The thing go outside the screen will be got rid of.
+The things going outside the screen will be got rid of ( save memory).